Wong Kar-wai: Method and collaborators

-Wong has an unusual approach to film making, starting production without a script and generally relying on instinct and improvisation rather than pre-prepared ideas.
+Wong has an unusual approach to filmmaking, starting production without a script and generally relying on instinct and improvisation rather than prepared ideas.
 He has said he dislikes writing and finds filming from a finished script "boring".
 According to Stokes & Hoover, he writes as he shoots, "drawing inspiration from the music, the setting, working conditions, and actors".
 In advance, the cast are given a minimal plot outline and expected to develop their characters as they film.
-To capture naturalness and spontaneity, Wong does not allow for rehearsals while improvisation and collaboration are encouraged.
-He similarly does not use storyboards or plan camera placement, preferring to experiment as he goes.
-His shooting ratio is therefore very high, sometimes forty takes per scene, and production typically goes well over schedule and over budget.
-Tony Leung has commented that this approach is "taxing on the actors", but Stokes & Hoover speculate that Wong's collaborators endure it because "[the] results are always unexpected, invigorating, and interesting."
+To capture naturalness and spontaneity, Wong does not allow rehearsals, but improvisation and collaboration are encouraged.
+He does not use storyboards or plan camera placement, preferring to experiment as he goes.
+His shooting ratio is therefore very high, sometimes 40 takes per scene, and production typically goes well over schedule and over budget.
+Tony Leung has called this approach "taxing on the actors", but Stokes & Hoover speculate that Wong's collaborators endure it because the "results are always unexpected, invigorating, and interesting."

-Though Wong admits to being controlling, and oversees every aspect of the film making process, he has formed several long-lasting partnerships and close collaborators.
+Wong admits to being controlling, and oversees every aspect of the filmmaking process, but he has formed several long-lasting partnerships and close collaborators.
 In 2013, he said: "It is always good to work with a very regular group of people because we know how high we can fly and what are the parameters, and it becomes very enjoyable."
 Two men have been instrumental in developing and achieving his aesthetic: production designer William Chang and cinematographer Christopher Doyle.
-Chang has worked on every Wong film and is a trusted confidant, responsible for all set design and costuming.
-Doyle photographed seven of his projects, all from Days of Being Wild to 2046.
-Stephen Schneider writes that he deserves "much credit" in Wong's success, as his "masterful use of light and colour renders every frame a work of art".
+Chang has worked on every Wong film and is a trusted confidant, responsible for set design and costumes.
+Doyle photographed seven of his projects, from Days of Being Wild to 2046.
+Stephen Schneider writes that he deserves "much credit" for Wong's success, as his "masterful use of light and colour renders every frame a work of art".
 Wong's other regular colleagues include writer-producer Jeffrey Lau, producer Jacky Pang, and assistant director Johnnie Kong.

 Wong often casts the same actors.
-He is strongly associated with Tony Leung Chiu-wai, who has appeared in seven of Wong’s feature length films.
-Wong describes him as a partner, stating, "I feel like there is a lot of things between me and Tony that is beyond words.
-We don’t need meetings, talks, whatever, because a lot of things are understood."
+He is strongly associated with Tony Leung Chiu-wai, who has appeared in seven of Wong's feature films.
+Wong has called him a partner, saying, "I feel like there is a lot of things between me and Tony that is beyond words.
+We don't need meetings, talks, whatever, because a lot of things are understood."
 Other actors who have appeared in at least three of his films are Maggie Cheung, Chang Chen, Leslie Cheung, Jacky Cheung, and Carina Lau.